mschering/groupoffice-owncloud/README.md

     'groupoffice_config'=>'/path/to/groupoffice/config.php'

-Now you can install the Group-Office app in the app manager of ownCloud.
+**Now you can install the Group-Office app in the app manager of ownCloud.**
 Enjoy!

+### Keep in mind

+* the user- and accessmanagement stays in groupoffice
+* no users are created within owncloud, only access is granted
+* sharing folders in owncloud to groupmembers of groupoffice does not work.
+This only works in groupoffice and the folders are then accessible in owncloud.

+---

 Intermesh Group-Office Team   &   ALLMENDA Informatik http://www.group-office.com       http://ALLMENDA.com/informatik